survivejs/react-book/manuscript/04_implementing_notes.md

 We have a fairly well working little application now.
 Our `App` has grown somewhat due to new logic introduced but apart from that we are doing quite fine.
 You should understand how props and state work by now.
 There's a lot more than that to React, though.

-T> We just introduced some interesting behavior to our system.
-As we track edit state on `Note` level, this means if you remove an item before the edited `Note`, the same old element remains edited.
-If we want to edit specific data, our data model should change to take this in count.
-Can you see how?

 ## Understanding React Components

 Besides understanding how props and state work it is important to understand the concept of component lifecycle.
 We already touched it briefly above but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these three concepts throughout your application.